Fix 1: Update the Problematic Driver

 Such an error could also appear when some of the registry entries associated with the device are corrupt.
 Specifically, UpperFilters and LowerFilters are the two keys that you need to delete to get rid of this error.

-To do so, first, you need to know the correct Class GUID (Globally Unique Identifier) of the relevant device in question.
+To do this, you first need to know the correct class GUID (Globally Unique Identifier) of the relevant device in question.
 Here’s how to find it.

 Step 3: Switch to the Details tab and use the drop-down menu under Property to select Class GUID.
 Then, note down the value that appears in the box.